jameswhang/TCCLK/README.md

 8. dmesg  will tell you the major number
 9. mknod /dev/tcc_dev c (major num) 0
 10. ./service -f (source code filename)

+## Trello
+I have a Trello board to keep all the TODOs.
+Initially I kept this in the TODO file under module directory but that is now deprecated.
+Trello is awesome.